2023 Big East Men’s Basketball Tournament

 Location: Madison Square Garden, New York, New York

-Current Streak: UConn has won five of the last six meetings
+Current Streak: Marquette has won three straight and six out of the last eight meetings.

 Marquette gets to this point of the season by winning their last six regular season games, 11 of their last 12, and 16 of their last 18.
 This made them Big East regular season champions, securing the outright title by two full games ahead of 15-5 Xavier in the league standings.
 As the #1 seed, Marquette got to skip ahead in the conference tournament, past Wednesday’s opening round and into the quarterfinals.
 They were the #1 offense in the conference according to KenPom.com, leading the way in two-point field goal shooting percentage (they also lead the country in that department), effective field goal shooting percentage, and turnover rate.
 The Golden Eagles made their living on the offensive end this season, as they only came in as the #5 defense in the Big East, again per KenPom, but for whatever faults they had on that end of the floor — literally the worst two-point shooting defense in the conference for example — they made up for it by leading the league in turnover rate.
 23.4% of defensive possessions in Big East play ended up with Marquette holding the ball instead of the other team putting a shot into the air.
 For context: Seton Hall was #2 in the Big East, coming in at just 20.9%.